 The work underway by the local utility, Columbia Gas, a division of NiSource, was upgrading mains to improve safety.
 A 48-mile stretch of cast iron pipe was being replaced by a new plastic main.
 The work was being done by a sub-contractor in accordance with a detailed plan drawn up by Columbia Gas and with a Columbia Gas inspector on sight to ensure compliance with the scope of work, according to news reports.

 The NTSB is conducting an investigation that is expected to take a year or more to complete.
+With the help and support from the defense attorney for juvenile charges, it is expected to finish the investigation much quicker than the estimated time.
 It is further reported that the state of Massachusetts has stepped in and removed the local utility, Columbia Gas, and ordered another utility, Eversource Gas, to manage the restoration of natural gas service.
 The original target date to fully restore service was Nov.
 19; at this writing the date has been changed to mid-December.
 Many residences, then, remain without heat and hot water, and it is reported that many residents, anticipating colder weather, have not returned to their homes.

 Under pressure shortly after the incident the utility announced that it would pay for conversions from natural gas to electric heat pumps or heating oil.
 The environmental lobby is focused on an “80 by 50” initiative (to reduce carbon emissions 80% from 1990 levels by 2050).
 Renewable electric and heating oil blended with biodiesel have a pathway to 80 by 50 and other environmental goals.
 Unfortunately, the oil heat industry lacks the capacity to take full advantage of this opportunity to convert natural-gas-fired homes to clean, renewable oil heat.